What Is an Appraisal Contingency? Understanding This Real Estate Contract Provision

 Will a low appraisal sink my sale?

-In 2021, 12% of sales fell through because of low appraisals, but a low appraisal does not have to ruin your sale, especially in a seller’s market where there are likely to be other interested buyers.
+Some home sales fall through because of low appraisals, but a low appraisal does not have to ruin your sale.
 Both buyers and sellers have options to ensure they don’t get caught off guard by a low appraisal.

 Provide information for a reconsideration of value